r2dev2/Pypthon/docs/environment.md

 1 2 3 4 5 6
 ```

 ``ufunc`` unpacks the previous value into the function provided as the first argument.
+It takes a second optional argument specifying keyword arguments.

 ### sh